It’s all about connecting the dots… across the landscape

 Once these hubs are established, we help to create a halo effect around them, gradually expanding the activities and volunteer base.
-We also work with land owners in these areas and provide materials and manpower so that they can fence off native bush remants, control plant and animal pests and, plant native trees to link up bush remnants.
+We also work with land owners in these areas and provide materials and manpower so that they can fence off native bush remants, control plant and animal predators and, plant native trees to link up bush remnants.
 We also work with school and community groups and involve them in our efforts to create the forest bridge.

 All of these things connect together into networks of protected biodiversity which will form our bridge of connected landscape.

 “A connected landscape with healthy forest and flourishing indigenous wildlife from the Kaipara Harbour to the Pacific Coast”

 Meet our Team

 Kevin & Gill Adshead

 Founders of The Forest Bridge Trust, Kevin and Gill Adshead, are retired from managing a large family farm, Mataia, at Glorit on the south eastern shores of the Kaipara Harbour.

 However, retired is probably not quite the right word as they are still managing the biodiversity of the property, including kiwi, through intensive predator control, and fencing and plantingof waterways.